paul-marechal/paul-marechal.github.io/godot/_posts/2024-11-07-orienting-a-vr-character.md

 This is where planes help us: If we consider a plane splitting our head in two from top to bottom, passing between our eyes, then I'd like to orient the character controller alongside it and towards the horizon.

-Conveniently, we can represent the horizon as another plane, intersecting them should give us a line: This will be our direction!
+Conveniently, we can represent the horizon as another plane and intersecting them should give us a line: This will be our direction!

 Plane intersection equations were a bit too much for me, but I noticed that the direction of the intersection is perpendicular to both planes normals: